kulbhushanchand/kulbhushanchand.github.io/_posts/2021-06-16-website-is-up-and-ready.md

 title: "Website is up and ready!! 🎉"
 excerpt: "My website is up and ready."
 date: 2021-06-27 20:41:01 +05:30 # eg "2021-06-16 16:02:57 +05:30"
-last_modified_at: 2021-06-27 20:41:06 +05:30
+last_modified_at: 2021-06-30 00:50:50 +05:30
 toc:
 toc_sticky:
 tags:
   - jekyll
 ---

 Finally, my website is up and ready (again).
-It's the second iteration, with the first one resting peacefully in an [archived repository](https://github.com/kulbhushanchand/kulbhushanchand.github.io-old).
+It's the third iteration, with the [first](https://github.com/kulbhushanchand/kulbhushan-chand.github.io-v1) and [second](https://github.com/kulbhushanchand/kulbhushanchand.github.io-v2) ones resting peacefully in GitHub repositories, which were more of a learning experience than serious blogging.
+This time I'm serious 😠!

 ## Tools and technologies used 🛠️